atul-g/bash_utility_scripts/battery_monitor/README.md

     * `crontab -e`
     * `@reboot /path/to/script.sh`
 4. You can also use your OS's startup settings or application to set this script to run at bootup.

+### Note
+1. Make sure to give the right value of the variable `DESKTOP_SESSION` which is based on the Desktop Environment your distro is running on.
+It's currently set to `plasma` as that's the DE that I'm using.

+2. Also set the appropriate paths to the icons you wish to display in the notification that the script sends in the `icon_60` and `icon_40` variables.